Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Abstract

 \section{Abstract}

-It can be argued that finding an interpretable low-dimensional representation of a potentially high-dimensional phenomenon is central to the scientific enterprise. \textit{Independent component analysis}~(ICA) refers to an ensemble of methods which formalize this goal and provide estimation procedure for practical application.
-This work proposes \textit{mechanism sparsity regularization} as a new principle to achieve nonlinear ICA when latent factors depend sparsely on observed auxiliary variables and/or past latent factors.
-We show that the latent variables can be recovered up to a permutation if one regularizes the latent mechanisms to be sparse and if some graphical criterion is satisfied by the data generating process.
-As a special case, our framework shows how one can leverage unknown-target interventions on the latent factors to disentangle them, thus drawing further connections between ICA and causality.
-We validate our theoretical results with toy experiments.
+This work introduces a novel principle we call \emph{disentanglement via mechanism sparsity regularization}, which can be applied when the latent factors of interest depend sparsely on past latent factors and/or observed auxiliary variables.
+We propose a representation learning method that \emph{induces} disentanglement by \emph{simultaneously} learning the latent factors and the sparse causal graphical model that relates them.
+We develop a rigorous identifiability theory, building on recent nonlinear independent component analysis (ICA) results, that formalizes this principle and shows how the latent variables can be recovered up to permutation if one regularizes the latent mechanisms to be sparse and if some graph connectivity criterion is satisfied by the data generating process.
+As a special case of our framework, we show how one can leverage unknown-target interventions on the latent factors to disentangle them, thereby drawing further connections between ICA and causality.
+We propose a VAE-based method in which the latent mechanisms are learned and regularized via binary masks, and validate our theory by showing it learns disentangled representations in simulations.

+\acks{This research was partially supported by the Canada CIFAR AI Chair Program, by an IVADO excellence PhD scholarship, by a Google Focused Research award, the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, and by Mitacs through the Mitacs Accelerate program.
+The experiments were in part enabled by computational resources provided by Calcul Quebec and Compute Canada.
+The authors would like to thank Yoshua Bengio for inspiring mechanism sparsity regularization through various talks and discussions.
+The authors would also like to thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Yash Sharma.
+Simon Lacoste-Julien is a CIFAR Associate Fellow in the Learning in Machines \& Brains program.}